-Another interesting application depicted in Figure 6.4b (Ohanian, 2007, p.
-1121) shows that a light ray passing through two parallel faces of a transparent medium (i.e., glass) conserves the initial angle of incidence (i.e., entry to the medium) and the final angle of refraction (i.e., exit from the medium)
+Another interesting application depicted in the below figure on the right (Ohanian, 2007, p.
+1121) is that a light ray passing through two parallel faces of a transparent medium (e.g., glass) conserves the initial angle of incidence (i.e., entry to the medium) and the final angle of refraction (i.e., exit from the medium).